The Pack (1977 film): Plot

-The following morning, while relaxing in her new house that Jerry had built for her, Millie notices that something is scaring their poultry.
-She goes outside and discovers the same mongrel that Jerry saw the other day lurking near the poultry yard.
-She tries to drive it off, but the dog growls at her and attacks, forcing Millie to seek refuge in her Volkswagen car.
-As the rest of the pack surround the car and try to break in, Jerry arrives and drives the dogs off, killing a Labrador Retriever with his shotgun.
-He takes Millie to town, drops her off at one of the abandoned houses, and warns his neighbor Hardiman of the pack.
-While Hardiman leaves to warn the other islanders of the dogs, Jerry picks up his sons and takes them back to the house.
+The following morning, while relaxing in her new house, Millie notices that something is spooking their poultry.
+She goes outside and discovers the same mongrel that Jerry saw the other day is lurking near the poultry yard.
+Millie tries to drive it off, but the dog growls at her and attacks, forcing Millie to seek refuge in her Volkswagen.

+As the rest of the pack surround the car seeking a way to break in, Jerry arrives and drives the dogs off, killing a Labrador Retriever with his shotgun.
+He takes Millie to town, drops her off at one of the abandoned houses, and warns his neighbor Hardiman about the pack.
+While Hardiman leaves to warn the other islanders, Jerry picks up his sons and takes them back to the house.

-Meanwhile, Jim Dodge moves to the island with his son, Tommy, a cook, Lois, and his wife, Marge.
-The day after their arrival, Dodge urges Tommy to go for a walk and Lois goes along with him.
-During their walk through the forest, Tommy hears the pack of dogs howling nearby and starts running for his life.
-Lois chases after Tommy, but quickly loses him and is forced to seek refuge in an abandoned barn where the dogs sleep.
-Tommy runs through the forest, the pack in close pursuit, but soon trapped at the edge of a cliff towering above the ocean.
-With the savage dogs closing in, he jumps off the cliff and falls to his death.
+Meanwhile, Jim Dodge moves to the island with his son, Tommy, his wife, Marge, and their cook, Lois.
+The day after their arrival, Dodge urges Tommy and Lois to go for a walk.
+During their walk through the forest, Tommy hears the pack of dogs howling nearby.
+He starts running for his life.
+Lois runs after Tommy, but quickly loses him and is forced to seek refuge in an abandoned barn where the dogs sleep.
+Tommy runs through the forest with the pack in close pursuit.
+He soon finds himself at the edge of a cliff towering over the ocean.
+With the dogs closing in, Tommy jumps to his death from the cliff.

 Lois seeks refuge in the abandoned barn just as a storm hits the island.
-She lays down in one of the stalls and falls asleep, but when she wakes up, she discovers that the dogs have returned.
-The dogs growl menacingly before they attack Lois and eat her.
+She lays down in one of the stalls and soon falls asleep.
+Soon she wakes up to discover the dogs have returned.
+The dogs growl menacingly and launch an attack on her which ends with the dogs eating her.